DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

-# Apigee Edge enables Blue/Green routing
+# Apigee enables Blue/Green routing

 This is an example API proxy that shoes how to distribute load to multiple back end systems, based on a weighted-random selection algorithm.